 Newman University makes a regular assessment of the risk factors in the external environment which may impact on the University; at the present time these are significant.
 The current financial climate continues to pose a material risk to even the most effectively run institutions.
-Newman has taken a prudent approach to the management of its finances and the Council Members and Executive are in close contact to ensure that the University's finances are appropriately monitored and managed.
+Newman has taken a prudent approach to the management of its finances and the Council and Executive are in close contact to ensure that the University's finances are appropriately monitored and managed.

 Newman University announces its tuition fees annually following consultation with a range of stakeholders including the Students' Union.
 As a student-centred University, with strong Catholic values, Newman is committed to providing a values-driven, formative university education, available to people from all backgrounds.
-With this in mind, Newman has ensured that a wide range of lower- cost part-time courses are available to enable students to combine working increased hours whilst only taking an additional one and a half years to complete their course.

 A fundamental part of Newman University's mission is to support social mobility through education.
-Newman has developed a range of student support and scholarship packages designed to provide assistance to a range of students, and a contextualised admissions process has already been established.
+Newman has developed a range of student support packages designed to provide assistance to a range of students, as well as a contextualised admissions process.
 This matches Newman's commitment to continue to be a centre of excellence for widening participation and social mobility.
 In addition, the University will work to attract students from minority groups not currently engaged in higher education.
-Student numbers showed an increase in 2015/16 reflecting the impact of the removal of the student number cap for high-achieving students.
 The demand for programmes remains healthy reflecting Newman's belief that its portfolio, which combines academic rigour with professional orientation, will be attractive in the current climate.